Future Skills College opened in June 2017 and is a full-time, one year, pre-apprenticeship pathway designed for

 Future Skills College first secures potential full-time apprenticeship opportunities with local employers then through the school course choice process recruits students to fill these places.

 Completing school +

 Students continue on their school rolls.
-Offered as a senior phase option in 12 secondary, schools students spend two days per week completing their secondary education to the highest possible level.
+Offered as a senior phase option in 12 secondary, schools students spend two days per week completing their secondary education but with a stronger link to their chosen area of employment.